UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 - **hofs/*/view_counts_*.png**
 For each objective there is a plot showing the average number of features of the solutions for each value of the fitness.
 The fitness used is the one estimated by the optimizer.
-- **hofs/*/confusion_matrix/**
-If the setup includes a classification objective, this directory is filled with a csv file for each fold, representing the confusion matrix of each solution.
-Order of the solutions in these files is consistent.

 ## Summary results